-The appellant appealed the City's decision to deny access to the requested information.
+The appellant appealed the City's decision to deny access to the names of the agencies.
 In doing so, the appellant raised the possible application of the so-called "public interest override" in section 16 of the Act.

 I sent a Notice of Inquiry to the appellant, the City and the 10 affected parties listed on the record.
 The City, the appellant and three affected parties submitted representations in response.